Marcus-idk/TradingBot/docs/Roadmap.md

 - Flat file support where necessary (CSV exports, bulk historical data)
 - Provider abstraction over multiple transport types

+### SEC EDGAR & RSS Ingestion
+- SEC EDGAR (filings/insider trades, 10 req/sec)
+- RSS feeds (custom news sources)

 ## Runtime Flow Snapshot
 - Startup
-  - Loads `.env` and logging; parses `SYMBOLS`, `POLL_INTERVAL`, `FINNHUB_API_KEY`, `DATABASE_PATH` (default `data/trading_bot.db`).
-If `-v`, also uses `STREAMLIT_PORT`.
-Initializes SQLite (JSON1 required).
+  - Loads `.env`, configures logging, and reads `SYMBOLS`, `POLL_INTERVAL`, `DATABASE_PATH` (default `data/trading_bot.db`), and provider keys (`FINNHUB_API_KEY`, `POLYGON_API_KEY`, Reddit credentials); if `-v`, also reads `STREAMLIT_PORT`.
-  - Launches optional Streamlit viewer if requested (`-v`) before provider validation.
+  - Ensures the database directory exists and runs `init_database`, which enforces SQLite JSON1 support and applies required PRAGMAs.
+  - If `-v`, launches the optional Streamlit UI pointed at the same `DATABASE_PATH`; on failure, logs a warning and continues without UI.
-  - Creates configured providers (Finnhub company/macro/price; Polygon news; Reddit social sentiment) and validates API connections.
+  - Creates configured providers (Finnhub company/macro/price; Polygon company/macro; Reddit social sentiment) and validates each API connection; failures abort startup.
+  - Registers graceful shutdown handlers, logs a startup banner, and enters the polling loop.
-- Every poll (interval = `POLL_INTERVAL`, e.g., 300s; first cycle runs immediately)
+- Every poll (interval ≈ `POLL_INTERVAL`, e.g., 300s; first cycle runs immediately)
   - Watermark planning:
-    - `WatermarkEngine` builds per-provider cursor plans from `last_seen_state` using typed rules (timestamp vs ID, global vs per-symbol scope, and configurable overlap/first-run windows from provider settings).
+    - `WatermarkEngine` reads `last_seen_state` and builds per-provider cursor plans using typed rules (timestamp vs ID, GLOBAL vs SYMBOL scope) and provider settings for first-run lookback windows; providers then apply their own overlap windows when constructing API calls.
-  - Fetch company and macro news:
+  - Fetch company and macro news (providers run concurrently):
-    - Finnhub company: per-symbol timestamp cursors with overlap; first run uses a lookback window from settings.
+    - Finnhub company: per-symbol timestamp cursors; each symbol uses its own watermark minus an overlap, or a first-run lookback window when no watermark exists.
-    - Finnhub macro: global ID cursor via `minId`; first run uses a lookback window and tracks `last_fetched_max_id`.
+    - Finnhub macro: global ID cursor via `minId`; on first run uses a time-based lookback window and tracks `last_fetched_max_id`, which becomes the committed ID watermark.
-    - Polygon company/macro: global timestamp cursors with optional per-symbol bootstrap overrides; apply configured overlap/first-run windows and follow pagination.
+    - Polygon company: global timestamp cursor with optional per-symbol bootstrap overrides for new or stale symbols; applies overlap and first-run windows and follows pagination via `cursor` / `next_url`.
+    - Polygon macro: global timestamp cursor only; applies overlap and first-run windows and follows the same pagination pattern.
   - Fetch social sentiment:
-    - Reddit social: per-symbol timestamp cursors via `WatermarkEngine` and Reddit search; fetches posts and top comments for tracked symbols.
+    - Reddit social: per-symbol timestamp cursors via `WatermarkEngine`; bootstrap runs use a wider `time_filter` and lookback window, incremental runs use a narrower `time_filter` with overlap, and each symbol fetches posts and top comments from `stocks+investing+wallstreetbets`.
-  - Fetch prices (`/quote` per symbol) and classify session (REG/PRE/POST/CLOSED) from ET.
+  - Fetch prices:
+    - Finnhub prices: calls `/quote` per symbol, normalizes timestamps to UTC, and classifies each observation into `PRE`, `REG`, `POST`, or `CLOSED` using ET trading hours and the NYSE calendar.
-  - Store results
+  - Store results and run stub analysis:
-    - `store_news_items` writes articles once by URL (`news_items`) and per-symbol links (`news_symbols`), preserving per-symbol `is_important` flags.
+    - News, social, and price fetches are aggregated per provider; individual provider failures are logged and counted but do not stop other providers.
+    - News: a simple importance stub sets `is_important=True` on all news entries; storage keeps one row per article URL and per-symbol links with their importance flags.
-    - `store_social_discussions` writes Reddit discussions to `social_discussions` while preserving source, symbol, and timestamps.
+    - Social: Reddit discussions are upserted with their source, symbol, community, title, URL, content, and timestamps preserved.
-    - Run urgency detector (stub; returns none; no urgent headlines logged).
-    - `DataPoller._process_prices` deduplicates per symbol across providers, logs mismatches, and stores primary prices.
+    - Urgency: news and social urgency detectors run as stubs, logging basic stats and returning no urgent items.
+    - Prices: `DataPoller._process_prices` treats the first configured price provider as primary, stores only its price per symbol, and logs warnings for missing prices and errors for cross-provider mismatches ≥ $0.01.
+  - Watermark commit:
-    - `WatermarkEngine.commit_updates` advances timestamp/ID watermarks in `last_seen_state` for news and social streams based on the data actually stored.
+    - For each news and social provider, `WatermarkEngine.commit_updates` runs after storage to advance timestamp or ID watermarks in `last_seen_state` based on the data actually stored, including optional per-symbol marks for GLOBAL+bootstrap providers.
-  - Sleep until next cycle.
+  - Sleep until next cycle:
+    - Logs per-cycle stats (news, social, prices, errors) and waits just long enough so that each loop boundary aligns with the configured `POLL_INTERVAL`, unless a shutdown signal or `stop()` request ends the loop.